InstaWP/documentation/docs/getting-started.md

 :::tip Faster Launch

-Keep everything as default for an instant launch of new WordPress site!
+Keep all parameters as default for an instant launch of new WordPress site!

 :::